 Best Map App

 Google Maps: At this point, most smartphone users who’ve ever needed driving directions are familiar with Google Maps.
 What many don’t know is that Google Maps also offers transit directions for bus, train, and subway routes.
-The map data that Google has under their belt is unmatched any other maps database and is not limited to American or European cities.
-That means wherever you go, Google Maps can most likely provide you transit directions.
+The map data that Google has under its belt is unmatched any other maps database and is not limited to American or European cities.
+That means wherever you go; Google Maps can most likely provide you transit directions.
 Google Maps is available free on iOS, and Android.
-(Pro Tip: Be sure to download maps of your specific destinations ahead of time, so you will have access to maps and directions without WiFi or cellular service).
+(Pro Tip: Be sure to download maps of your specific destinations ahead of time so that you will have access to maps and directions without WiFi or cellular service).

 Best Safety App

 Smart Traveler: This app, designed by the U.S. State Department is a must have for any international traveler, especially those going to off the beaten path locations, and locations that can be politically unstable.
 This app allows users to e-register with U.S. Embassies and consulates and sends alerts and warnings if there is potential for violence or even natural disasters.
 The Smart Traveler app is free and available for iOS and Android.
 (Pro Tip: Although this is a government app, it does not save any personal information.)

 Google Translate: Yes, a big part of traveling abroad is learning a new language, so this one might be cheating.
 Google Translate, however, can help you with specific words and phrases in a pinch.
 Speak into the app using your phone’s microphone, and the app will translate to the desired language.
 Google Translate is available free on iOS and Android.
 (Pro Tip: You can use your phone’s camera and microphone to translate signs and real-time conversations instantly).

 Best App for Communication